allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ---

-This article tells a story of chasing an iOS bug – a bug hidden so deep that it required many skills and levels of debugging to identify it.
+This article tells a story of chasing an iOS bug – a bug hidden so deep that it required many different skills and debugging on different levels to identify it.
 I think every native mobile app developer (not only an iOS developer) will find this text interesting.
 Non-mobile developers may find it an intriguing read as well.

 ## Bugs :bug::bug::bug::bug:

-Native mobile apps development is very exciting.
-The iOS platform offers such vast possibilities that apps are often limited only by a developer’s imagination.

 A mobile device is a fully-fledged computer these days and as such it always does what it has been programmed to.
 If something fails, this is because a